jeroenvandijk/chess-validator/README.md

 Both `dev.jeroenvandijk.chess.validator.clj-test` and `dev.jeroenvandijk.chess.validator.cvx-test` can run against 20k games from `games.txt` from [Kaggle](https://www.kaggle.com/datasets/datasnaek/chess/data).

-There are also some manual tests in notebook-test.
-You can view the game state `via nextjournal.clerk` see **Dev** above.
+There are also some manual tests in `notebook-test`.
+For these tests you can view the game state via `nextjournal.clerk` see **Dev** below.

 The tests use the very mature `python-chess` library via `libpython-clj` to verify we can generate the exact same legal moves.
 To isolate the Python version we use [Devbox](https://www.jetify.com/devbox)
 ```